katiektea/100-days-of-code/log.md

 Overall, today I discovered these soft skills are significant to successfully and smoothly continue my work in code, and everywhere else in life.

+### Day 3: April 16, 2020
+👉🏻Learned about debugging on C today with #CS50 👉🏻Learning to style my HTML code with CSS 👉🏻Understanding CSS rules for styling the UI

+**Thoughts**
+I learned to manage my time better, breaking big tasks into bite sized chunks to work with.
+A similar concept is applied when hiking.
+We all want to conquer the mountain, but it is about taking individual steps, slowly walking the incline until we reach the top.
+Most importantly, remem bering or even better, LEARNING to take breaks.
+Understanding our bodies and minds needs breaks.
+A habit of mine is that get so obsessed with my work, I forget to take a break.

+I closed the laptop yesterday at 12am.
+Crazy...Need to learn to take breaks.
+Something I will learn to improve along the way, in code and conquering the mountain!

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday